Blackvoxel/Blackvoxel/README.md

 Windows
 -------

+Version more than 1.38:
+You must use CMake to compile BlackVoxel.
+Unfortunately, I don't know how to do with Windows.

+Version less than 1.39:
 Infortunately, building Blackvoxel in Windows isn't as simple as in Linux because lacking of an equivalent software package management system.